 Before you get your car wet, it is highly recommended that you use a duster to get rid of all the dust.
 This will make your job easier later on as most of the lighter materials have been removed from your car’s paint.
 Make sure to then rinse the car with water and then apply soap water using a chamois.
 Then wash off the soap in sections starting from the top and work your way to the bottom to make sure the car is properly cleaned.
 You can do this multiple times if you wish to make sure that most if not all the dirt have been lifted off your vehicle.

 Wipe it dry

 Once you’re done washing, dry the car using the chamois towel.
 This specific towel can quickly absorb water, saving you precious time.
 Again, wipe from top to bottom to avoid repeating sections of the car.

 Wipe the windows dry using a squeegee or the chamois towel.
 Just make sure that there aren’t any bits of dirt that can scratch the glass.

-Begin by throwing the trash away, as well as removing items and storing it in a secure container to properly clean your car’s interior.
+Just like how you would treat the exterior of your vehicle, make sure that you clean its interior as well.
+Begin by throwing the trash away, as well as removing items, and storing it in a secure container to properly clean your car’s interior.
 If your car has a child seat, unbuckle it and remove it temporarily from the vehicle.

 Clean the windows with glass cleaner and a microfiber cloth.
 After that, remove the dust from the cleanest to the dirtiest areas of your car’s interior then vacuum from the headrest down to the floor.
 And finally, spray the dashboard, steering wheel, side panels, center console, and shift knob with interior protectant, and wipe until dry.